rkaushik29/java-lucene-search-api/README.md

 ### Setup
 - Include the lucene index in `search-api/src/main/resources`
+- Check if the index directory in the code corresponds to the location where the index is stored in your computer.
 - Enter the project directory `cd search-api`
 - Build the project using `mvn clean install`
 - Run the project using `mvn compile exec:java -Dexec.mainClass="com.example.SearchAPI"`